kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 “A moment of silence, please, for all confirmed *client* casualties.”
 *(The projection dims to a dark gray, displaying a silent counter of names: 841 dead.)*

-> **SLIDE 2 – VENUS**
+> **SLIDE 2 –** Venus
 > *(Visual: glitched-out industrial landscape, static interference, silhouettes of women holding rifles are rendered in black, “1966: Total Comms Loss | 1969: Final Withdrawal”)*
-“**VENUS**: The situation is critical,” Hertz states, the image casting red light across the conference chamber.
+“Venus: The situation is critical,” Hertz states, the image casting red light across the conference chamber.
 “This was the epicenter of the servile uprising.
 The site of the Effort Distribution Complexes.
 Communications ceased entirely in 1966.
 All management infrastructure has been destroyed.
 Local security assets were extracted in 1969.
-From a strategic standpoint, every inhabitant of VENUS is now considered a malfunctioning asset and should be dealt with accordingly.”
+From a strategic standpoint, every inhabitant of Venus is now considered a malfunctioning asset and should be dealt with accordingly.”
 *A silence follows.*
 “Full reclamation is unlikely.
 We assess long-term asset loss as permanent.”
-*(The reckorder’s projection subtly distorts, as if infected by the very chaos **VENUS** represents.)*
+*(The reckorder’s projection subtly distorts, as if infected by the very chaos Venus represents.)*

 > **SLIDE 3 –** Earth